Skip to main content

 An image of a man getting make up on

-THEATRE ARTS STUDY FAQ
+THEATRE ARTS STUDIES FAQ

 Under the direction of faculty and professional artists, students are given opportunities to work back stage, in the shops, as designers, as technicians, as dramaturgs, or as stage managers on all main stage productions.
 Students also work with Media Arts majors as designers and crew for film and television productions.
 All students are welcome to audition for both film and theatre productions.